-The WA requires BLSW to abate fire hazards on harvested areas within a prescribed period.4 Auditors field-assessed the fire hazard on 30 cutblocks, of which 29 required hazard abatement after harvesting.
-Slash loading was comprised of log piles and dispersed slash, as illustrated in Figures 1 and 2.
-Auditors found that BLSW either did not conduct hazard abatement or did not complete abatement on time for 62 percent of the sampled cutblocks (18 cutblocks) that had abatement obligations.
+The WA requires 639881 BC to abate fire hazards on harvested areas within a prescribed period.
+Auditors field sampled the fire hazard on 18 cutblocks, of which 17 required hazard abatement after harvesting.
+Slash loading was comprised of log piles and dispersed slash, as illustrated in Figure 1.
+639881 BC had abated the fire hazard in 11 of these cutblocks (Figure 2); however abatement was not done in time on all 11 and was overdue on another 6 unabated cutblocks.
+639881 BC either did not conduct hazard abatement or did not complete abatement on time for 94 percent of the sampled cutblocks.